dlsteuer/miniredis/README.md

 # Miniredis

 Pure Go Redis test server, used in Go unittests.
+This is a fork of the dlsteuer/miniredis project, converting to use the type safe go-redis library instead of gomodule/redigo

 ##